quantumporium/blockchain_block_note/README.md

 ## How to make it work.
-To make it work you need to
+To make it work you need to run the python file that is in the directory